ISLA-UH/redpandas/docs/using_redpandas.md

 <!-- tocstop -->

 ### Basic definitions

-The following terms are common terminology used throughout the RedVox RedPandas Documentation.
+The following terms are common terminology used throughout the RedPandas Documentation.

 _RedVox related terms:_